mui/tech-challenge-full-stack/README.md

 ## Why are we doing this?

 MUI is looking for Full-stack engineers to join the team.
-We search people who are proficient in both modern React development and backend technologies.
+We are looking for people who are proficient in both modern React development and backend technologies.
 Throughout this challenge, you are required to build a basic forum application.

 ## Context about MUI

-The short-term objective of MUI is to become the UI toolkit for React.
+MUI's objective is to become the UI toolkit for React developers.
-We are unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.
+We're unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.

-The long-term objective of MUI is to make building great React UIs and web applications quicker, simpler, and accessible to more people through a low-code platform.
+Our mission is, ultimately, to make building great UIs and web apps a breeze ⎯ quicker, simpler, and accessible to more people.
-It's about writing less code, e.g. https://youtu.be/GnO7D5UaDig?t=2451.
+At the end of the day, it's about [_writing less code_](https://youtu.be/GnO7D5UaDig?t=2451).

-Head to [our Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more.
+Head over to [our company Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more!

 ## Summary